 Pursuant to Article 24 (Savings Clause) of the PLA, in the event the determination of an arbitrator made pursuant to this side letter is determined to be illegal or void by a court of competent jurisdiction, the remainder of the PLA shall remain in full force and effect.
 The Teamsters agree to cooperate with and assist in the defense of any such challenge.

-Very truly yours,

 Maria Ayerdi-Kaplan, Executive Director

 Transbay Joint Powers Authority

-A second and a second of the second 2011

-Agreed and accepted this day of 2011

-International Brotherhood of Teamsters Local 853
+Agreed and accepted this 10th day of November 2011 International Brotherhood of Teamsters Local 853

-By: But I long

-Rome Aloise.
+Rome Aloise,

 Principal Officer, Secretary-Treasurer